 The AZNG was given a license to operate the facility as a National Guard training site and a National Guard Bureau approved concept plan allowed for the use of idle or underutilized storage capacity to generate revenues and support the installation's operation.

 In 2002, the Arizona Revised Statute that limited Camp Navajo's ability to do business with the commercial and civilian sectors was amended, and the restriction for Camp Navajo to only accept federal funds was lifted.
 As a result, we have now broadened our customer base to include civilian and commercial customers to augment and compliment our federal customers.

-Current initiatives that are being pursued by Camp Navajo, the Arizona National Guard and National Guard Bureau are development of up to 800 acres for use as an industrial park under the Enhanced Use Lease (EUL) concept; placement of an 80 acre Veteran's Cemetery on the eastern portion of the installation; construction of a new fire station; replacement of the 65 year old water distribution system and replacement of the electrical distribution system.
+Current initiatives that are being pursued by Camp Navajo, the Arizona National Guard and National Guard Bureau are development of up to 800 acres for use as an industrial park under the Enhanced Use Lease (EUL) concept and replacement of the 65 year old water distribution system and replacement of the electrical distribution system.

 Other long-term possibilities that are being considered through the Camp Navajo strategic planning process are expansion of storage missions for the US Air Force and the US Navy large rocket motor programs.